Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS03.md

 ---

 ### Literature Survey
+<b>Paper 1</b>: A robust multi-stage intrusion detection system for in-vehicle network security using hierarchical federated learning<br>
+<b>Publication year</b>: October 2024 (Vehicular Communication Volume 49)<br>
-The first paper [1], have used a lightweight multi-stage Intrusion Detection System (IDS) for in-vehicle networks using deep learning.
+<b>Summary</b>: In this paper they have used a lightweight multi-stage Intrusion Detection System (IDS) for in-vehicle networks using deep learning.
 It employs an artificial neural network (ANN) for known attacks and an LSTM-autoencoder for unknown threats.
 The unsupervised model, which works as an anomaly detection model, is trained solely on normal data, and any samples that deviate significantly from the learned patterns are identified as an anomaly or an unseen attack.
 Once the unsupervised model detects malicious traffic, it is flagged for further investigation.
 Any anomalies detected by the unsupervised model that are later confirmed as threats will have a new attack label generated.
 For broader applicability, the proposed IDS can learn the legitimate CAN IDs and normal behavior for each vehicle at design time and monitor the network to detect any attacks during operational runtime.
 The system has integrated hierarchical federated learning for privacy and achieving high accuracy and low false alarm rates.
 Utilizing FL allows the IDS to benefit from various driving scenarios, enhances its resilience against new and unseen attacks, and enables continuous learning without compromising the privacy and security of the training data.<br>

+<b>Paper 2</b>:Intrusion Detection Prevention System using SNORT<br>
+<b>Publication year</b>: December 2018 (International Journal of Computer Applications)<br>
-In paper [2], discussed different IDPS methodology mostly focused on hybrid detection system using anomaly-based and signature-based detection mechanism.
+<b>Summary</b>: Discussed different IDPS methodology mostly focused on hybrid detection system using anomaly-based and signature-based detection mechanism.
 It also introduces SNORT which is a free open-source intrusion detection system.
 It is one of the Signature based Intrusion Detection and Prevention System.
 This tool lies with the formation of rules.
 Rules can be created/designed to block traffic or to merely send alerts, alerts can be logged to a log file, can be sent to the console or displayed on the screen.
 They can be configured to send an email to someone or they can be logged to database.
 Various options can be used for the formation of rules.
 Snort basically works on the three modes: Sniffer mode, Packet logger mode and NIDS mode. this system may provide a good model for the realization of the intrusion detection system.
 This paper includes the reference to the structure of snort and NTOP, and proposes a new design idea of combining Snort with NTOP, which is validated by the experiment.
 The results of experiment prove that intrusion behaviour can be detected by this system.
 This system works well and has been successfully tested.<br>

+<b>Paper 3</b>: Intrusion Detection Systems in Automotive Ethernet Networks: Challenges, Opportunities and Future Research Trends<br>
+<b>Publication year</b>: March 2024 (IEEE Internet of Things Magazine)<br>
-In paper [3], analyses intrusion detection systems (IDS) for automotive Ethernet networks, challenges, methodologies, and solutions for securing in-vehicle communications.
+<b>Summary</b>: analyses intrusion detection systems (IDS) for automotive Ethernet networks, challenges, methodologies, and solutions for securing in-vehicle communications.
 It highlights the importance of using IDS against cyberattacks, compares existing IDS architectures, and proposes future research directions, including blockchain, machine learning, and edge computing for enhanced security and scalability.<br>

+<b>Paper 4</b>: Cybersecurity in Automotive: An Intrusion Detection System in Connected Vehicles<br>
+<b>Publication year</b>: July 2021 (MDPI)<br>
-In paper [4], it proposes an embedded intrusion detection system (IDS) for connected vehicles using a two-step algorithm.
+<b>Summary</b>: It proposes an embedded intrusion detection system (IDS) for connected vehicles using a two-step algorithm.
 It analyses CAN-Bus traffic with spatial-temporal methods and Bayesian networks to identify attacks like DoS and Frame Fuzzification.
 A Bayesian network is a probabilistic graph that predicts the dependency relationships between a set of random variables through a probabilistic inference process.
 Once the threat model and the risks associated with it have been identified, a system is devised to mitigate these dangers and test them.
 Using a two-step detection algorithm that exploits both the variation of the status parameters of the various ECUs over time and the Bayesian networks, it can identify a possible attack.
 First of all, we have to analyze the domain to understand the parameters and their related ECUs that must be taken into consideration to map the vehicle and all the possible cyber risks associated with it.
 To obtain the actual conditions of a possible attack on the vehicle, the conditions were defined in which one can be in the presence of a specific attack.
 In particular, as we will see in the next section, the parameters that, combined, can identify a possible attack situation.
 This system may provide a good model for the realization of the intrusion detection system.

 ---